-Despite having all those valuable skills, I never became a hockey fan, and all the good fireworks are illegal where I live now.
-I only knit when it's cold and I need something to keep my knees warm.
-I gave up doing a daily crossword when I let my New York Times subscription lapse.
+Despite having all those valuable skills, I never became a hockey fan, all the good fireworks are illegal where I live now, I only knit when it's cold and I need something to keep my knees warm, and I gave up doing a daily crossword when I let my New York Times subscription lapse.

 Then I discovered blogging.

 When I had a baby and lost my editing job back in 2001, blogging became a good way to record my history and teach myself a little HTML.
 For instance, here's an early post where I describe what it was like to give birth in my own bathroom.
-Here's this other thing where I took a picture of my head every day for three months so that the whole Internet could watch my hair grow.
+Here's this other thing where I took a picture of my head every day for three months so that curious onlookers could watch my hair grow.

-Because of the time and energy I've wasted on the Internet I've been mentioned, quoted, featured, and/or interviewed by The San Francisco Chronicle, The New York Times, Frontline, the BBC, The Santa Barbara Independent, and The Santa Barbara News-Press (which I'm not linking because I'd need to buy a subscription to find the URL).
+Because of the time and energy I've wasted online I've been mentioned, quoted, featured, and/or interviewed by The San Francisco Chronicle, The New York Times, Frontline, the BBC, The Santa Barbara Independent, and The Santa Barbara News-Press.

 The Norwegian Nobel Committee, Henrik Ibsens gate 5, 0255 Oslo, NORWAY

 If you'd like to send me an e-mail, that would be great!
-That's emk at emkennedy dot net.
+That's edenmkennedy at gmail dot com.
 I normally respond pretty quickly.
 If I don't it may be because (a) you have overwhelmed me with your kindness/anger and I don't know how to respond, or (b) you've asked me to help you market something that makes no sense to me whatsoever.

 My Adam and Eve logo was designed by Michele Howley Boudreaux.